ICMI Newsletter November 2019

 The Hans Freudenthal Medal, with which ICMI honors innovative, consistent, highly influential and still on-going programs of research in mathematics education, is being awarded in 2019 to Professor Gert Schubring, a long-time member of the Institut für Didaktik der Mathematik at Bielefeld University, Germany, and an extended visiting professor at the Universidade Federal do Rio de Janeiro in Brazil.
 This award is being granted to Gert Schubring in recognition of his outstanding contribution to research on the history of mathematics education.

 Gert’s research of over four decades has opened new, important avenues of research into the phenomenon of mathematics education.
 Trained as a mathematician, Gert has been a member of the Institut für Didaktik der Mathematik since 1973, when this interdisciplinary research institute for mathematics education was founded.
 In his doctoral dissertation, defended in 1977, Gert wrote on the genetic principle in approaching historical research in mathematics.
 Afterwards, he extended his interests, producing wide-ranging writings on the history of mathematics education within and across countries, and publishing on the history of mathematics.
 One of Schubring’s earliest publications came out of the symposium, “Comparative Study of the Development of Mathematical Education as a Professional Discipline in Different Countries”, presented at the Fourth ICME conference in Berkeley in 1980.
 This set the stage for the mathematics education community’s reflection on itself as a discipline, and how its own social context had framed its objects and methods of study.
-By inviting us to place ourselves in front of a mirror, Gert also sparked interest in the history of earliest efforts in mathematics education, including the work of Felix Klein, on which Gert has recently published the important book, The Legacy of Felix Klein (2019, Springer).
+By inviting us to place ourselves in front of a mirror, Gert also sparked interest in the history of earliest efforts in mathematics education, including the work of Felix Klein, on which Gert has recently co-edited the important book, The Legacy of Felix Klein (2019, Springer).

 His seminal works have helped to realize the importance of considering the social context in the study of the history of mathematics education.
 If this field of research is now well acknowledged, it is in large part due to his theoretical and methodological contributions, as well as to his leadership in scientific communication.